14 New Programming Languages To Learn In 2023

 3. Groovy

 Groovy is an object-oriented scripting language that first appeared in 2003, but the stable release came out in 2007.
 Since it is dynamically compiled into Java bytecode, it seamlessly integrates with any Java library.
-So if you have programmed in Java or any other code that uses the curly bracket syntax, you can learn Groovy quickly.
+If you have experience in Java or any other language that uses curly bracket syntax, learning Groovy is a quick process.

-Groovy is also getting popular because it increases developers’ productivity and has access to the Grails web application framework.
-It is packed with tons of cool features, including NoSQL support, powerful view technology, pluggability, and more.
+Groovy is gaining popularity for its ability to boost developers’ productivity and its integration with the Grails web application framework.
+It comes with a plethora of cool features, such as NoSQL support, robust view technology, pluggability, and more.

 Unlike Java, Groovy features both dynamic and static typing, native support for regular expressions, added helper methods, operator overloading, and the safe navigation operator to check automatically for null pointers.
 Also, it provides native support for many markup languages like HTML and XML.